theelims/ESP32-sveltekit/docs/gettingstarted.md

 !!! info "Default setup is for an ESP32-S3-DevKitC/M board"

     The projects platformio.ini defaults for an ESP32-S3-DevKitC/M board by Espressif connected to the UART USB port.
-If you use an other board and the projects shows undesired a behavior it is likely that some parts do not match with pin definitions.
+If you use an other board and the projects shows an undesired behavior it is likely that some parts do not match with pin definitions.

 ### Build & Upload Process